The Geometric P=W conjecture and Thurston's compactification: Introduction and the main results

-The geometric P=W conjecture, as proposed by Katzarkov et. al. \cite[Conj.~1.1]{KNPS}, and further refined in \cite{MMS}, aims to provide a deeper understanding of the asymptotic behavior of the transcendental map $\Psi$ with respect to suitable compactifications on both sides.
+The geometric P=W conjecture, proposed by Katzarkov et al.~\cite[Conj.~1.1]{KNPS} and further refined in~\cite{MMS}, aims to provide a deeper understanding of the asymptotic behavior of the transcendental map $\Psi$ with respect to suitable compactifications on both sides.

-\begin{conjecture} $\cX_{g}(G)$ admits a dlt log CY compactification, and the dual intersection complex of the boundary divisor is a polyhedral complex homeomorphic to a sphere. \end{conjecture}
+\begin{conjecture}[\cite{MMS}] $\cX_{g}(G)$ admits a dlt log Calabi--Yau compactification, and the dual intersection complex of the boundary divisor is a polyhedral complex homeomorphic to a sphere. \end{conjecture}

+\begin{remark} The more sophisticated homological P=W conjecture~\cite{DHM} asserts that the non-abelian Hodge correspondence exchanges the perverse and weight filtrations.
+Under certain technical assumptions, the geometric P=W conjecture implies the cohomological P=W conjecture at the highest weight level.
+It is also worth noting that Katzarkov et al.'s original conjecture asserts that the dual intersection complex of the boundary divisor is homotopy equivalent to a sphere.
+This weaker version has recently been proved in the punctured case for all $G$; cf.~\cite{Su}. \end{remark}

-This conjecture extends to punctured Riemann surfaces and involves the interplay between ``relative" character varieties and parabolic Higgs bundles.
-In a recent work \cite{FF23}, Frohman and Tehrani used coordinates coming from intersection numbers with the arcs of an ideal triangulation to construct compactifications of character varieties of punctured surfaces with interesting properties.
-More explicitly, let $\Si_{g,n}$ denote an $n$-punctured genus $g$ surface.
-For $G= \tn{SL}(2,\C)$, negative of the trace function along the curves around punctures defines a fibration
+Conjecture~\ref{PWGeometric} extends to punctured Riemann surfaces and involves the interplay between ``relative character varieties" and parabolic Higgs bundles.
+In recent work~\cite{FF23}, Frohman and Tehrani used \begin{itemize} \item the canonical isomorphism between the ring of regular functions on the $\tn{SL}(2,\C)$ character variety of a punctured surface and its skein algebra, and \item a filtration on the skein algebra arising from intersection numbers with the arcs of an ideal triangulation \end{itemize} to construct compactifications of character varieties of punctured surfaces with interesting properties.

+Let $\Si_{g,n}$ denote an $n$-punctured genus $g$ surface.
+For $G=\tn{SL}(2,\C)$, the negative of the trace function along curves around the punctures defines a fibration

-whose fibers $\cX_{g,n,\mf{t}}=\pi^{-1}(\mf{t})$ are called the {\bf relative $\tn{SL}(2,\C)$-character varieties}.
-It is well-known that each $\cX_{g,n,\mf{t}}$ is quasi projective, hyperK\"ahler, and log Calabi-Yau.
-For other choices of $G$, the relative character varieties are defined by fixing the conjugacy classes of the representations at the punctures.
+whose fibers $\cX_{g,n,\mf{t}}=\pi^{-1}(\mf{t})$ are called the \textbf{relative $\tn{SL}(2,\C)$-character varieties}.
+It is well known that each $\cX_{g,n,\mf{t}}$ is quasi-projective, hyperK\"ahler, and log Calabi--Yau (though, sometimes singular).
+For other choices of $G$, the relative character varieties are often defined by fixing the conjugacy classes of the representations at the punctures.